Background pattern

 head

-1. If the patient does not respond to two doses, further doses (if available) can be administered.
-Stay with the patient and continue to observe for any improvement until emergency services arrive to administer further treatment.
+1. If the patient does not respond to two doses, other doses can be administered (if available).
+Stay with the patient and continue to check for any improvement until emergency services arrive, who will administer further treatment.

-In unconscious patients who are not breathing normally, additional life-saving measures should be applied whenever possible.
+In patients who are unconscious and not breathing normally, when possible, additional life-support measures should be applied.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
-This medicine may cause the following side effects.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
+The following side effects may occur with this medicine.

 Medical conditions to be aware of

-Nyxoid may causeacute withdrawal symptomsif the patient is dependent on opioids.
-The symptoms may include: The withdrawal syndrome includes restlessness, irritability, hyperesthesia (increased skin sensitivity), nausea (feeling unwell), vomiting (being sick), gastrointestinal pain (stomach cramps), muscle spasms (sudden muscle tension, body aches), dysphoria (unpleasant or uncomfortable mood), insomnia (difficulty sleeping), anxiety, excessive sweating, piloerection (goosebumps, chills, or tremors), tachycardia (rapid heart rate), increased blood pressure, yawning, pyrexia (fever).
-Behavioral changes, such as violent behavior, nervousness, and excitement, may also be observed.
+Nyxoid may cause acute withdrawal symptomsif the patient is dependent on opioids.
+The symptoms can include: The drug withdrawal syndrome includes restlessness, irritability, hyperesthesia (increased skin sensitivity), nausea (feeling sick), vomiting (being sick), gastrointestinal pain (stomach cramps), muscle spasms (sudden muscle tension), dysphoria (unpleasant or uncomfortable mood), insomnia (difficulty sleeping), anxiety, hyperhidrosis (excessive sweating), piloerection (goosebumps, shivers, or tremors), tachycardia (rapid heart rate), increased blood pressure, yawning, pyrexia (fever).
+Behavioral changes, such as violent behavior, nervousness, and excitement, may also occur.

 Acute withdrawal symptoms occur infrequently (may affect up to 1 in